textpattern/textpattern/README.txt

    Twitter:  http://textpattern.com/@textpattern
    Google+:  http://textpattern.com/+
    Facebook: http://textpattern.com/facebook
-* If you are running an Apache web server, rename the @.htaccess-dist@ file in the "/files" directory to ".htaccess" to prohibit direct URL access to your files.
-Thus the only route to these files becomes through "/file_download".
-We recommend you consider employing this feature or that you move your "/files" directory out of a web-accessible location.
+* If you are running an Apache web server, rename the .htaccess-dist file in the /files directory to .htaccess to prohibit direct URL access to your files.
+Thus the only route to these files becomes through the /file_download directory.
+We recommend you consider employing this feature or that you move your /files directory out of a web-accessible location.
   Once moved, you can tell Textpattern of your new directory location from the Advanced Preferences.
 * There are additional resources for the default front-side theme, such as